Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Choose Captivate if: You're treating podcasting as a business and want marketing features.

-When Spotify for Podcasters Makes Sense
+When Spotify for Creators Makes Sense

 Testing Podcasting